-If you are concerned about your baby’s head shape and need advice, the next step is to contact us for a free consultation to assess the severity of any head shape deformity that your baby may have and discuss plagiocephaly treatment options.
+If you are concerned about your baby’s head shape and need advice, the next step is to contact us for a free pre-assessment to assess the severity of any head shape deformity that your baby may have and discuss plagiocephaly treatment options.

 In the first instance, we usually recommend plagiocephaly treatment without helmet (cranial remoulding) therapy, depending on the age of your baby and the severity of the flat head syndrome.
 The treatments usually include both repositioning and tummy time methods.
 With these treatments becoming less effective after four months of age, if your baby is in between four and seven months of age and you have already tried repositioning and tummy time, we would usually recommend plagiocephaly treatment with a helmet.
 However, we can start cranial remoulding treatment up to fourteen months of age.
 To learn more about how severity is defined, please read our related article.

 Plagiocephaly Treatment Consultation

 At Technology in Motion, we can help you establish whether your baby needs plagiocephaly treatment, which is often used to treat a combination of plagiocephaly and brachycephaly.
 During the consultation, we can answer any questions and concerns you may have about plagiocephaly treatment without helmets and with, offering our advice on the best form of treatment for your baby.
 For more information about what to expect from your initial appointment, read our informative blog post on what happens at a plagiocephaly evaluation.

 If we are in any doubt about the nature of your baby’s head shape deformity, we will not treat but instead advise that you seek further investigations.
 If necessary, we can also write to your GP, copying in yourself and your nearest craniofacial unit, to help you to find the most appropriate treatment.
 We estimate that one in a hundred infants who see us have an unrecognised condition that requires further investigation, which is sad but true.